 There’s a lot to consider before selling products on Amazon Canada.
 You also need to be up to speed on import restrictions, bi-lingual packaging requirements(French and English) and other Canadian regulations before sending anything cross border.
 I don’t intend to discourage you, my goal is to prevent you from potential financial losses and otherwise unforeseen complications.
 Amazon Canada is a small, unique market that can make for a profitable supplement to your existing base of US customers if you select the right products and know your costs ahead of time.

-Please share any experiences you’ve had selling into Canada below, or ask me questions either here or in our Facebook Group here.
+Please share any experiences you’ve had selling into Canada below, or ask me questions either here or in our Facebook Group of over 4,300 people by clicking here.

 So the good news is that as a Canadian, it’s really easy to sell in the US on Amazon.com and take advantage of the HUGE market.